-EVALUATION RUE BRICS for PROJECT Phase I: Fi inal Evaluation S I. N o .
-Parameters Mar ks Poor Fa ir Very Good Outstanding 1- c Formulatio n of Design and/or Methodolo gy and Progress.
-(Group assessment) [CO1] evidence of knowledge about the design and the methodology adopted till now to be adopted in the later stages.
-The team has not progressed from the previous stage of evaluation. knowledge on the procedure to be adopted and the methodologies.
-However, the team has not made much progress The students are comfortable with design methods adopted, and they have made some progress as per the plan.
+EVALUATION RUBRICS for PROJECT Phase I: Final Evaluation S I. N o Parameters Mar ks Poor Fa ir Very Good Outstanding 1- c Formulatio n of Design and/or Methodolo gy and Progress.
+(Group assessment) [CO1] 5 None of the team members show any evidence of knowledge about the design and the methodology adopted till now to be adopted in the later stages.
+The team has not progressed from the previous stage of evaluation.
+The students have knowledge on the procedure to be adopted and the methodologies.
+However, the team has not made much progress in the design and yet to catch up with the project plan.
+The students are comfortable with design methods adopted, and they have made some progress as per the plan.
 The methodologies are understood to a large extent.
 Shows clear evidence of having a well- defined design methodology and adherence to it.
 Excellent knowledge in design procedure and its adaptation.
 Adherence to project plan is commendable.
-(0 - 1 Marks) (2 - 3 Marks) (4 Marks) (5 Mar ks) 1- d Individual and Teamwork Leadership (Individual assessment)[CO3] 10 The student does not show any interest in the project activities, and is a passive member.
+(0 - 1 Marks) (2 - 3 Marks) (4 Marks) (5 Mar ks) 1- d Individual and Teamwork Leadership ( Individual assessment ) [CO3] The student does not show any interest in the project activities, and is a passive member.
 The student shows some interest and participates in some of the activities.
 However, the activities are mostly easy and superficial in nature.
 The student shows very good interest in project, and takes up tasks and attempts to complete them.
 Shows excellent responsibility and team skills.
 Supports the other members well.
 The student takes a leadership position and supports the other team members and leads the project.
 Shows clear evidence of leadership.
 (0 - 3 Marks) (4 - 6 Marks) (7 - 9 Marks) (10 Marks)

-1 - e Preliminary Analysis/ Modeling / Simulation/ Experiment / Design/ Feasibilit y study 1 0 The team has not done any preliminary work with respect to the analysis/modeling/ simulation/experiment/design/feasibility study/ algorithm development The team has started doing some preliminary work with respect to the project.
-The students however are notprepared enough for the work and they need to improve a lot. that the team has done good amount of preliminary investigation and design/ analysis/ modeling etc. Strong evidence for excellent progress in the project.
+1 - e Preliminary Analysis/ Modeling / Simulation/ Experiment / Design/ Feasibilit y study 1 0 The team has not done any preliminary work with respect to the analysis/modeling/simulation/experiment/design/feasibility study/algorithm development The team has started doing some preliminary work with respect to the project.
+The students however are notprepared enough for the work and they need to improve a lot.
+There is some evidence to show that the team has done good amount of preliminary investigation and design/analysis/ modeling etc. They can improve further.
+Strong evidence for excellent progress in the project.
 The team has completed the required preliminary work already and is poised to finish the phase I in an excellent manner.
 They have shown results to prove their progress.
 (0 - 3 Marks) (4 - 6 Marks) (7 - 9 Marks) (10 Marks) [CO1]